AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

 .. exercise:: GPU 4: Your program

    Think of your program.
-Do you think it can use MPI parallelism?
+Do you think it can utilize GPUs?

    If you do not know, you can check the program's documentation for words such as: